 Ultimately the choice rests with the artist, who can always opt to cancel their booking.
 Where the moratorium is breached at short notice, we may have little option other than to proceed with the slot.
 Whether this impacts on our relationship with the act in question, depends on the resultant attendance.
 If local showcases begin to incur unsustainable losses, then we’d be forced to cut back on them, a scenario which would be detrimental to everyone concerned.

-Black Cat is incorporated as a non-profit organisation, operating to enhance the local grassroots music scene.
-Four of our members are unpaid volunteers, and the rest donate a significant proportion of their free time.
+Black Cat is incorporated as a non-profit organisation, operating to enhance the local grassroots music scene, and our members donate a significant proportion of their time for free.
 Any surplus the business generates, whether on the door or over the bar, is entirely allocated to that purpose.